Cintas Corp (CTAS)'s Winning Formula: Financial Metrics and Comp

 Profitability Rank Breakdown

 The Profitability Rank shows Cintas Corp's impressive standing among its peers in generating profit.
 Cintas Corp's Operating Margin has increased over the past five years, with the latest figure at 20.45%.
-Furthermore, the company's Gross Margin has also seen a consistent rise, reaching 47.34% in 2023.
+Furthermore, the company's Gross Margin has seen a consistent rise over the past five years, reaching 47.34% in 2023.
 This trend underscores the company's growing proficiency in transforming revenue into profit.
 The Piotroski F-Score confirms Cintas Corp's solid financial situation, and its strong Predictability Rank of 5.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown

 Ranked highly in Growth, Cintas Corp demonstrates a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 8.8%, which outperforms better than 58.62% of 986 companies in the Business Services industry.
-Moreover, Cintas Corp has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years, with a three-year growth rate of 14.1 and a five-year rate of 12.8.
+The company's 3-Year Revenue Growth Rate is 8.8%, which outperforms better than 57.98% of 978 companies in the Business Services industry.
+Moreover, Cintas Corp has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years.
+Specifically, the three-year growth rate stands at 14.1, and the rate over the past five years is 12.8.
 This trend accentuates the company's continued capability to drive growth.

 Conclusion: Cintas Corp's Position for Outperformance

 Considering Cintas Corp's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
 The company's strategic approach to managing its balance sheet, its ability to generate profits efficiently, and its commitment to growth are key indicators of its competitive edge in the market.
-Investors looking for similar opportunities can explore more companies with strong GF Scores using the GF Score Screen provided by GuruFocus.
+Investors looking for a robust investment opportunity may find Cintas Corp's strong GF Score a compelling reason to consider the stock.
+For those seeking similar investment opportunities, GuruFocus Premium members can explore more companies with strong GF Scores using the following screener link: GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.